First aid support to injured wild animals

 (2018) €3.000 awarded

-In the Cyclades complex you can come across rich flora and fauna, but locals and visitors seem to have little knowledge about the natural environment and biodiversity, including wildlife animals, that quite often are found injured, often deliberately.
-Almost 23 years ago, a special Hospital was established aiming to treat and rehabilitate all injured wild animals found in the region, as well as to encourage the protection of the fauna through Environmental Education, and make sure that mammals and migratory birds are released back into the environment where they were found.
+The CPF realised that the best way to combat this would be to give our support to an organisation which has been nurturing Cycladic wildlife for a quarter of a century.
+ALKYONE Wildlife Hospital was established aiming to treat and rehabilitate all injured wild animals found in the region, as well as to encourage the protection of the fauna through Environmental Education, and make sure that mammals and migratory birds are released back into the environment where they were found.

-The CPF grant will support the creation and promotion of a ‘first aid’ educational briefcase, consisting of leaflets, posters, books and DVDs showing how to provide first aid support to injured wild animals and also ways of safe and quick transportation to the proper facilities, to be given free of charge to all the schools, municipalities, forestry offices and coast guard offices in the Cycladic islands.
+• leaflets, posters, books and DVDs showing how to provide first aid support to injured wild animals and also ways of safely and quickly transport injured animals to the proper facilities, to be given free of charge to all the schools, municipalities, forestry offices and coast guard offices in the Cycladic islands.

 This map is loading. if you can still see this message after a while you may have javascript turned off.